 Dram Shops and Maryland Law: Where the Responsibility SHOULD Lie

-Posted on behalf of Janet, Jenner & Suggs on Aug 05, 2013 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on August 5, 2013 in Car Accident Blog Posts

 The Maryland Court of Appeals – the highest court in our state – recently reevaluated the state’s archaic “dram shop” liability laws.
 (A dram shop is a term referring to a bar or other establishment where spirits are sold ‘by the dram’.)
 The Court blew yet another opportunity to protect the public – and especially our children – from outrageous behavior and potential danger.

 20 Drinks Later: Drunk Driver Kills 10-Year-Old Girl